RichardYang40148/MidiNet/v1/README.md

 <img src="network_structure.png" height="350">
+## Follow-up research of MidiNet

+If you are interesting to the follow-up research of MidiNet, please check out [MuseGAN: Symbolic-domain Music Generation and Accompaniment with Multi-track Sequential Generative Adversarial Networks](https://salu133445.github.io/musegan/).

+Which we have a more detailed explanation of the data format (piano roll like feature with higher resolution compare to MidiNet).

 ## Notes

 This is a slightly modified version of the model that we presented in the above paper, you can find notations in the code if the parameters differ from the paper.
 We also provide a preliminary result of the model, which aims to help those who are interested of implementing MidiNet to gain more concept of the data format.

-These scripts are refer to [A tensorflow implementation of "Deep Convolutional Generative Adversarial Networks](https://github.com/carpedm20/DCGAN-tensorflow)

-Thanks to Taehoon Kim / @carpedm20 for releasing such a decent DCGAN implementaion

 ## Instructions